National Prescription Drug Take Back Day (POSTPONED)Last Updated: Wednesday, April 22, 2020

-The DEA Prescription Drug Take Back Day originally scheduled for April 25, 2020 has been postponed due to the ongoing coronavirus (COVID-19) pandemic.
-It will be rescheduled for a date shortly after the health crisis recedes and national emergency guidelines are lifted.
-Read more here.
+The DEA Prescription Drug Take Back Day originally scheduled for April 25, 2020 has been postponed.
+Read more.

 Take Back Day Background

 National Take Back Day is a safe, convenient, and responsible way to dispose of unused or expired prescription drugs.

 The October 2019 Take Back Day brought in 882,919 pounds (almost 442 tons) of unused or expired prescription medication and vape devices.

 This brings the total amount of prescription drugs collected by DEA since the fall of 2010 to nearly 12.7 million pounds.
 Read more about the most recent Take Back Day totals here.

 Check DEA's official Take Back Day website for more information and to find year-round collection sites near you.

 Learn more about the dangers of prescription medications and teens by reading Prescription for Disaster: How Teens Abuse Medicine.

 Learn how to properly dispose of prescription medication.